LLNL/zfp/docs/source/modes.rst

 .. c:member:: int zfp_stream.minexp

-  The smallest absolute bit plane number encoded.
+  The smallest absolute bit plane number encoded (applies to floating-point data only; this parameter is ignored for integer data).
 The place value of each transform coefficient bit depends on the common floating-point exponent, *e*, that scales the integer coefficients.
 If the most significant coefficient bit has place value 2\ :sup:`e`, then the number of bit planes encoded is (one plus) the difference between *e* and